January 7 – March 15, 2019

-This module introduces students to turf diseases, including current and emerging diseases.
-Emphasis is on diseases prevalent in the Great Plains area of the U.S.; concepts will apply to turf diseases occurring in other parts of the world.
-Topics include pathogen biology, disease cycles, epidemiology and plant health management strategies.
+This module introduces agribusiness professionals to turf diseases, including current and emerging diseases.
+While the emphasis of the course is on diseases prevalent in the Great Plains area of the U.S., the concepts will apply to turf diseases occurring in other parts of the world.
+Topics include pathogen biology, disease cycles, epidemiology, and plant health management strategies.

 High-speed Internet access, an updated browser, email, and the ability to view videos and use Microsoft Office products and Adobe Acrobat.

 Compendium of Turfgrass Diseases, Third Edition, by R.W.
 Smiley, P.H.
 Dernoeden & B.B.
 Clarke. (required) Purchase text from APS Press.

 Learners should be involved in the Department of Agronomy and Horticulture’s Plant Breeding & Genetics professional certificate.

 Among those who would benefit from taking this session are:

 - Plant Breeding & Genetics Professional Certificate learners

 - Seed industry personnel

 - Professional turf managers